 - Every person is responsible for quality – As discussed, the customer of every business process is the next process in the line, ending with the person who buys your goods or services.
 Every worker and manager has a part to play for ensuring the highest level of quality—the fewest number of rejects, rework, and returns.
 Delighting the customer is the core responsibility of every employee and every business.

-- Quality is a long-term investment – Quality management is not a quick fix—not just problem solving.
-Creating a business culture around quality requires managers to promote improvement workshops, refine business processes, learn by measurement and feedback, and then to repeat the cycle as needed.
+- Quality is a long-term investment – Quality management is not a quick fix—not just problem-solving.
+Creating a business culture around quality requires managers to promote improvement workshops, refine business processes, learn by measurement and feedback, and then repeat the cycle as needed.
 Management style and business culture determine long-term success.

 Quality is a Choice

 Human error and mistakes are normal.
 How many you will tolerate is a business decision.
 Remember, without a conscious effort to improve, you will hover in the 2-3 Sigma range and lose a significant portion of your potential profit.
 High-quality business systems and processes pay for themselves many times over!

 I recommend that you strive for a 99% yield, or 1% waste—about 4 Sigma in your core business processes.
 This is not only achievable but essential in a competitive marketplace.
 Get your team together and begin today!